-It can be considered problematic to be causing unexpected traffic flows in other ASes.
-It is thus advisable for an AS to assess the risks of filtering more specific prefixes before implementing them by obtaining as much data information as possible about its surrounding routing environment.
+It can be considered problematic to trigger unexpected traffic flows in another AS.
+It is thus advisable for an AS to assess the risks of filtering more specific prefixes before implementing them, by obtaining as much information as possible about its surrounding routing environment.